 And don’t forget to walk along and window shop in the pretty downtown.
-Several interesting galleries include the Carver Hill Gallery (with its display of Ted Keller’s “The New York City Paintings and Christina Thuasta’s abstracts) and the lovely turned wood bowls and weaved baskets of Once a Tree.
+Several interesting galleries include the Carver Hill Gallery and the lovely turned wood bowls and weaved baskets of Once a Tree.

 Don’t forget to get on the water.
-Although there is no shortage of ships that offer cruises.
-We went on the Appledore II, a lovely 86-foot schooner that was built in 1978.
-The ship splits the year between Camden and Key West.
-It is lovely and comfortable, and the crew was efficient, friendly and informative.
+There is no shortage of ships that offer cruises.
+We went on the Appledore II, a lovely 86-foot schooner that was built in 1978 and splits the year between Camden and Key West.
+It is lovely and comfortable, and the crew was efficient, friendly, and informative.
 We fully enjoyed the cruise, and the fact that it was a warm, sunny day certainly didn’t diminish our enjoyment.

 Riverhouse Hotel and Inns.
-This is a more moderately priced place to stay.
+This is a more moderately priced place hotel with free parking right in the town.
 While not as interesting and as intimate as one of the inns on High Street, it is comfortable and serves a continental breakfast.